Stand Up & Math · Teacher Answers

 Model comparative statements:

-• IQR: The IQR for teenagers (1.9 h) is slightly smaller than for the full sample (2.0 h), indicating slightly less variability in sleep duration among the middle 50% of teenagers.
+• IQR (spread): The original city has a wider IQR (≈2.0 h) than the neighbouring city (1.3 h), indicating more variability in sleep duration among the middle 50% of residents.

-• Standard deviation: Teenagers show greater overall variability (\(\sigma=1.45\) h) than the full sample (\(\sigma\approx1.38\) h), meaning individual sleep times differ more widely from the teenage mean.
+• Standard deviation: The original city shows greater overall spread (\(\sigma\approx1.38\) h) compared to the neighbouring city (\(\sigma=1.1\) h), meaning individual sleep times differ more widely from the mean.

 Minimum expectation: 3 statements, each referencing a statistical measure AND interpreting it in context.
 Penalise answers that only compare numbers without linking to sleep patterns.